Reviews You Can Rely On

 Water Resistant Performance

 Water resistance is simply whether or not the shoe is built to protect your feet from various forms of precipitation as well as creek crossings and lingering snowfields.
-Hiking shoe designs will feature both an inner waterproof membrane (Gore-tex, eVent, etc.) as well as a chemical treatment that protects the upper.
-While most brands advertise breathable water resistant performance, we found that some membranes perform better than others.
+Hiking shoe designs will feature both an inner waterproof membrane (Gore-tex, eVent, etc.) and a chemical treatment that protects the upper.
+While most brands advertise breathable water-resistant performance, we found that some membranes perform better than others.
 There is no doubt in our minds that a water resistant design will keep your feet warmer than a breathable mesh or textile, therefore considering the terrain type you plan to hike most frequently will help determine the performance that you will need.
-Another key consideration of a hiking shoe is the flood level, or the measurement at which water can enter the shoe from the ankle.
+Another key consideration of a hiking shoe is the flood level or the measurement at which water can enter the shoe from the ankle.
 While most shoe designs only vary by half an inch, this can make a big difference when navigating spring run-off or snowfields during the summer months.

 hiking shoes womens - our testing team evaluates the water resistant performance of each...